WrestleMania XL weekend weather forecast - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

--The forecast for Saturday’s WrestleMania XL in Philadelphia is mostly sunny with a high of 61 and a low of 46.
+-The forecast for today in WrestleMania XL host city Philadelphia is mostly sunny with a high of 54 and a low of 39.

--The forecast for Sunday’s WrestleMania XL in Philadelphia is mostly sunny with a high of 65 and a low of 51.
-Read more at Weather.com.
+-The forecast for Sunday in Philadelphia is mostly sunny with a high of 55 and a low of 38.
+Read more at Weather.gov.

-Powell’s POV: There’s only a four percent chance of rain on Saturday and and eight percent chance on Sunday.
-It might be a little windy on Saturday in particular with gusts between 10-20 miles per hour, but the forecast is looking pretty good for early April in Philadelphia.
+Powell’s POV: It continues to look like it will be a dry weekend.
+It will be windy this afternoon with wind gusts as high as 25 miles per hour today, but the wind should die down tonight.
+Thanks again to Mark Strobin for his help.

 Be the first to comment